zirinisp/SlackKit/README.md

 ###Description
 This is a Slack client library for OS X, iOS, and tvOS written in Swift.
 It's intended to expose all of the functionality of Slack's [Real Time Messaging API](https://api.slack.com/rtm) as well as the [web APIs](https://api.slack.com/web) that are accessible by [bot users](https://api.slack.com/bot-users).

+####Building the SlackKit Framework
+To build the SlackKit project directly, first build the dependencies using Carthage or CocoaPods.
+To use the framework in your application, install it in one of the following ways:

 ###Installation
 ####CocoaPods
 Add the pod to your podfile: